-One Health is a term used to describe a principle that recognises that human, animal, plant and environmental health are inextricably linked, and that diseases and antimicrobial resistance are transmitted from humans to animals and vice versa with increasing realisation of the importance of plants and the environment in development and transmission of AMR.
+The term One Health describes the principle that human, animal, plant and environmental health are inextricably linked and that diseases and antimicrobial resistance are transmitted from humans to animals and vice versa with increasing realisation of the importance of plants and the environment in development and transmission of AMR.
 Human activities play a role in the spread of AMR.
-Antimicrobials used in food animals, (albeit this has been reduced and managed recently in Europe), in companion and sporting animals encourage the selection of drug resistant microorganisms, which can then spread to humans through food consumption, inhalation and through direct contact of humans with animals.
-Antimicrobials from both human, animal and crop use, as well as the resistant microbes and their genetic material, can also contaminate the environment via wastewater, animal manure, composted crop materials, dust or insects that populate farms, making the environment a link between humans and animals and a reservoir of AMR.
+Antimicrobials used in food animals, (albeit this has been reduced and managed recently in Europe), in companion and sporting animals, and in crops encourage the selection of drug resistant microorganisms, which can then spread to humans through food consumption, inhalation and through direct contact.
+Antimicrobials from human, animal and crop use, as well as the resistant microbes and their genetic material, can also contaminate the environment via wastewater, animal manure, composted crop materials, dust or insects that populate farms, making the environment a link between humans and animals and a reservoir of AMR.
 Besides being a threat to human health, AMR complicates the prevention and treatment of infections in animals, which negatively influences animal welfare and can threaten food production.

-For this reason, decreasing the tremendous impact of AMR on human health requires a better understanding of the evolution and transmission of resistance between the different One Health sectors as well as solutions to prevent this.
-Although the requirement to use a One Health Approach is widely accepted by the AMR community, cooperation and multidisciplinary collaboration between different disciplines and groups still represents a major challenge.
-At the global level, four UN agencies, the Food and Agriculture Organisation of the UN (FAO), the World Health Organization (WHO), the UN Environment Programme (UNEP) and the World Organisation for Animal Health (WOAH, founded as OIE) combined their efforts to establish a global coordinated approach to the problem.
-At the research level, both the Joint Programming Initiative on antimicrobial resistance (JPIAMR)17, the One Health European Joint Programme (EJP One Health)18 and the first Joint Action an antimicrobial resistance (JAMRAI)19 strengthened the links between different communities and stakeholders, and encouraged an overall One Health approach to curb AMR.
-The One Health AMR Partnership is expected to both pursue and reinforce this tendency.
-Within the JPIAMR/ One Health AMR partnership framework, the One Health approach will focus on a better understanding how the use of antimicrobials and the spread of drug resistant microorganisms and resistance determinants in and/or between humans, animals, plants and the environment contribute to the emergence and spread of AMR in humans and to its health consequences, and which interventions are effective in controlling AMR.
-The research and innovation objectives described in this document aim to integrate the three One Health settings.
+Thus, the impact of AMR on human health requires a better understanding of the evolution and transmission of resistance between the different One Health sectors as well as solutions to prevent it.
+The One Health approach has been widely accepted by the AMR community but cooperation and multidisciplinary collaboration between different disciplines and sectors still represent a major challenge.
+At the global level, four UN agencies, called the quadripartite including, the Food and Agriculture Organisation of the UN (FAO), the World Health Organization (WHO), the UN Environment Programme (UNEP) and the World Organisation for Animal Health (WOAH, founded as OIE) combined their efforts to establish a global coordinated approach to the problem.
+At the research level, the Joint Programming Initiative on antimicrobial resistance (JPIAMR)18, the One Health European Joint Programme (EJP One Health)19 and the first Joint Action an antimicrobial resistance (JAMRAI)20 strengthened the links between different communities and stakeholders, and encouraged an overall One Health approach to curb AMR.
+EUP OH AMR is expected to pursue and reinforce this approach and serve the EU OH action plan against AMR.
+Within the EUP OH AMR framework, the One Health approach will focus on a better understanding how the use of antimicrobials and the spread of drug resistant microorganisms and resistance determinants in and/or between humans, animals, plants and the environment contribute to the emergence and spread of AMR in humans and affect human health, and which interventions are effective in controlling AMR.
+The research and innovation objectives described in this document aim to integrate the three One Health settings (Table 2).

-17 JPIAMR (2021), Strategic Research and Innovation Agenda on Antimicrobial Resistance
+18 JPIAMR (2021), Strategic Research and Innovation Agenda on Antimicrobial Resistance

-18 EJP One Health (2019), Strategic Research Agenda
+19 EJP One Health (2019), Strategic Research Agenda

-19 JAMRAI Website
+20 JAMRAI Website